nrfconnect/sdk-sidewalk/doc/samples/samples_list.rst

 In the Sidewalk repository, all samples are placed in the :file:`samples` directory.

-The current sample structure includes the :ref:`sidewalk_end_device` sample with available variants.
+The current sample structure includes the :ref:`sidewalk_end_device` sample with available variants, and the :ref:`lr11xx_firmware_update` sample.
 The following table demonstrates the variants' configuration for the supported development kits:

 +-----------------------------------+------------------------------------------+-------------------------------------------+---------------------------------------------------------------------------+-----------------------------------------------+---------------------------+